madneal/gshark/README.md

 # GShark [![Go Report Card](https://goreportcard.com/badge/github.com/neal1991/gshark)](https://goreportcard.com/report/github.com/neal1991/gshark)

-This project is based on [x-patrol](https://github.com/MiSecurity/x-patrol).
-It can be utilized to detect the sensitive information based on keywords with custome rules.
+The project is based on golang with AdminLTE to build a management system to manage the Github search results.
+Github API is utilized to scawl the related results according to key words and some rules.
+It proves to be a proper way to detect the information related to your company.:rocket::rocket::rocket:

 ## Requirements